-While injuries linked to product defect are not preventable by the consumer, you can take several steps to prevent the likelihood of injuries.
+While injuries linked to product defects are not preventable by the consumer, you can take several steps to prevent the likelihood of injuries.
 For example, don’t overfill the pot of the pressure cooker.
 Additionally, ensure that you always have liquid inside the pot.
 You may need to add more liquid to the pot than you think to keep the device safe for use.

 You can also prevent burns from a pressure cooker by allowing the pressure cooker to naturally release pressure by turning off the device.
 Then, wait for pressure to subside before turning the vent to release steam.